arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whatstandardsareusedwhenassessingthebelievabilityofreportsoflearning/Measurementvaliditythreatstovalidityandtheassessmentofvalidity/index.md

 ---
+has_children: false
 layout: default
+nav_order: 3
-title: "Measurement validity, threats to validity and the assessment of validity "
+title: 'Measurement validity, threats to validity and the assessment of validity '
-nav_order: Measurementvaliditythreatstovalidityandtheassessmentofvalidity
-has_children: false
 ---
 # Measurement validity, threats to validity and the assessment of validity